Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Introduction

-Even though the idea of integrating scientific principles and ML models has picked up momentum just in the last few years \cite{karpatne2017theory}, there is already a vast amount of work on this topic.
-This work is being pursued in diverse disciplines (e.g., earth systems \cite{reichstein2019deep}, climate science \cite{krasnopolsky2006complex,faghmous2014big,o2018using}, turbulence modeling \cite{mohan2018deep,bode2019using,xiao2019reduced}, material discovery \cite{raccuglia2016machine,cang2018improving,schleder2019dft}, quantum chemistry \cite{sadowski2016synergies,schutt2017schnet}, biological sciences \cite{yazdani2019systems}, and hydrology \cite{xu2015data}), and it is being performed in the context of diverse objectives specific to these applications.
-Early results in isolated and relatively simple scenarios have been promising, and the expectations are rising for this paradigm to accelerate scientific discovery and help address some of the biggest challenges that are facing humanity in terms of climate \cite{faghmous2014big}, health \cite{wang2020tdefsi}, and food security \cite{jia2019bringing}.
+Even though the idea of integrating scientific principles and ML models has picked up momentum just in the last few years, there is already a vast amount of work on this topic.
+For instance, in all Web of Science databases ( \url{www.webofknowledge.com}) a search for "physics-informed ML" alone shows the growth of publications from 2 in 2017, 8 in 2018, 27 in 2019, to 63 in 2020.
+Also, many workshops and symposiums have formed to focus on this field (e.g. \cite{iclr2020diff,aaai2020,aaai2021,kgml2020,igars2020,icerm2019,baker2019workshop}).
+This work is being pursued in diverse disciplines (e.g., earth systems \cite{reichstein2019deep}, climate science \cite{krasnopolsky2006complex,faghmous2014big,o2018using}, turbulence modeling \cite{mohan2018deep,bode2021using,xiao2019reduced}, computational physics \cite{tanaka2021deep}, cyberphysical systems \cite{rai2020driven}, material discovery \cite{raccuglia2016machine,cang2018improving,schleder2019dft}, quantum chemistry \cite{sadowski2016synergies,schutt2017schnet}, biological sciences \cite{yazdani2019systems,peng2021multiscale,alber2019integrating}, and hydrology \cite{xu2015data,varadharajan2021using}), and it is being performed in the context of diverse objectives specific to these applications.
+Early results in isolated and relatively simple scenarios are promising, and the expectations are rising for this paradigm to accelerate scientific discovery and help address some of the biggest challenges that are facing humanity in terms of climate \cite{faghmous2014big}, health \cite{wang2020tdefsi}, and food security \cite{jia2019bringing}.

 The goal of this survey is to bring these exciting developments to the ML community, to make them aware of the progress that has been made, and the gaps and opportunities that exist for advancing research in this promising direction.
 We hope that this survey will also be valuable for scientists who are interested in exploring the use of ML to enhance modeling in their respective disciplines.
-Please note that work on this topic has been referred to by other names, such as "physics-guided ML," "physics-informed ML," or "physics-aware AI," although it covers many scientific disciplines.
-In this survey, we also use the terms "physics-guided" or "physics," which should be more generally or interpreted as science or scientific knowledge.
+Please note that work on this topic has been referred to by other names, such as "physics-guided ML," "physics-informed ML," or "physics-aware AI" although it covers many scientific disciplines.
+In this survey, we also use the terms "physics-guided" or "physics," which should be more generally interpreted as "scientific knowledge-guided" or "scientific knowledge".